How to Grow Carrots in Containers

 Carrots prefer a looser, lighter soil with some perlite mixed in.
 This makes it easier for the roots to grow long and straight down.

 Type of Container

 All varieties of carrots will be happy growing in any container that is more than 12″ deep.
-I recommend 18″or 24″deep and a raised bed is great too.
+I recommend 18″or 24″deep.
+Using a raised bed is great too.

-These methods offer plenty of room for them to grow because you will likely be harvesting early anyway and getting delicious sweet young carrots.
+These methods offer plenty of room for them to grow and also you will likely be harvesting them early anyway and getting delicious, sweet young carrots.

 Carrots are usually 60 to 75 days to harvest depending on variety.
 They prefer the cooler weather of spring and early fall to be planted.

 You can plant successive crops every couple of weeks in the spring and late summer as long as you have enough time before things freeze.

-Carrot seeds are very teeny-teeny and hard to manage.
+Carrot seeds are very tiny and hard to manage.
 Once sprinkled on the soil they can be hard to see so it becomes difficult to know when you’ve planted the right amount.
-It’s very easy to over-plant a carrot container.
+It’s very easy to over plant a carrot container.